The Hodge and Tate conjectures for hyper-K\"{a}hler sixfolds of generalized Kummer type: Introduction

 \section{Introduction}

-The Hodge conjecture predicts that for any smooth and projective variety the subspace of the rational cohomology generated by the fundamental classes of subvarieties coincides with the space of Hodge classes.
-See \cite{deligne2006hodge} for the precise statement and some background.
-The conjecture was posed by Hodge at the ICM of $1950$ as a generalization of Lefschetz~(1,1) theorem, which is sufficient to treat curves, surfaces and threefolds.
-It is arguably one of the most outstanding problems in complex algebraic geometry.

-General evidence supporting the Hodge conjecture is scarce, and it has become important to verify it in special cases.
+The Hodge conjecture is one of the central open problems in complex algebraic geometry.
+It predicts that every rational Hodge class on a smooth projective variety is a linear combination of fundamental classes of its algebraic subvarieties.
+We refer to \cite{deligne2006hodge} for more information.
 Known results are discussed in the book \cite{lewis}.
-The conjecture holds for flag varieties, rationally connected $4$-folds \cite{blochSrinivas}, some Fermat hypersurfaces \cite{Shioda1979}, and in many degrees for unitary Shimura varieties \cite{bergeron2016}.

-The Hodge conjecture has been extensively studied for abelian varieties, see also the survey \cite{vanGeemen}.
-For instance, it has been proven for powers of elliptic curves, surfaces or threefolds \cite{moonenZarhin}, and simple abelian varieties of prime dimension \cite{Tan83}.
-Most of the results available deal with special abelian varieties on which all Hodge classes are obtained from those in degree~$2$ via cup-product.
-Starting from dimension $4$, no locally complete family of abelian varieties satisfying the Hodge conjecture is known.
+For instance, it has been proven for rationally connected fourfolds \cite{blochSrinivas}, some Fermat hypersurfaces \cite{Shioda1979}, and in many degrees for unitary Shimura varieties \cite{bergeron2016}.
+The Hodge conjecture has been extensively studied for abelian varieties, see \cite{vanGeemen}.
+It was proven in \cite{Tan83} for all simple abelian varieties of prime dimension, but remained open for a long time for abelian varieties of dimension~$4$.
+In a major development, after this paper was written, Markman \cite{Markman2025Cycles} completed the proof of the Hodge conjecture for all abelian varieties of dimension at most $5$.

-Another important class of varieties with trivial canonical bundle is that of hyper-K\"ahler varieties \cite{beauville1983varietes, Huy99}.
-In this text, a hyper-K\"ahler manifold is a compact and simply connected K\"ahler manifold whose $H^{2,0}$ is spanned by the class of a symplectic form.
-Hyper-K\"ahler manifolds have even dimension; in dimension~$2$, they are K3 surfaces.
-The other known examples fall into the deformation types commonly referred to as~$\mathrm{K}3^{[n]}$, $\mathrm{Kum}^n$,~$\mathrm{OG}10$, and~$\mathrm{OG}6$.
-The first two series, found by Beauville~\cite{beauville1983varietes}, provide~$2n$-dimensional examples for every~$n\geq 2$, while the other two are O'Grady's deformation types found in~\cite{O'G99} and~\cite{O'G03}, in dimension $10$ and $6$, respectively.
+A hyper-K\"ahler manifold \cite{beauville1983varietes, Huy99} is a simply connected compact K\"ahler manifold whose $H^{2,0}$ is spanned by the class of a symplectic form.
+Besides K3 surfaces, the currently known examples fall into the deformation types commonly referred to as~$\mathrm{K}3^{[n]}$, $\mathrm{Kum}^n$,~$\mathrm{OG}10$, and~$\mathrm{OG}6$.
+The first two series, introduced by Beauville~\cite{beauville1983varietes}, provide~$2n$-dimensional examples for every~$n\geq 2$, while the other two are O'Grady's deformation types~\cite{O'G99, O'G03}, in dimension $10$ and $6$, respectively.
+The Hodge conjecture has been proven for several explicit examples of hyper-K\"ahler varieties, for example by \cite{deCataldoMigliorini2002, dCM04, FFZ,floccari22}; however, the absence of a geometric description of general members of the known families makes the study of algebraic cycles particularly difficult.
+Remarkable progress has been obtained by Markman \cite{MarkmanBeauvilleBogomolov, markman2019monodromy, markmanRational}, who used Verbitsky's hyperholomorphic sheaves~\cite{verbitsky1997} to deform certain algebraic cycles on hyper-K\"ahler varieties; related articles are \cite{CM13, voisinfootnotes, foster}.